nextflow-io/website/content/example2.md

 <h3><a href="javascript:void(0)">Mixing scripting languages</a></h3>

 <p class="text-muted">
-	When using Nextflow your are not limited to BASH scripts, in a pipeline script you can mix any scripting language.
-In means that for each <i>process</i> you are free to use the one that fits better its specific task or simply choose the scripting language you prefer.
+    With Nextflow, you are not limited to Bash scripts -- you can use any scripting language!
+In other words, for each <i>process</i> you can use the language that best fits the specific task or that you simply prefer.
 </p>

 <script type="syntaxhighlighter" class="brush: groovy">
 <![CDATA[
 #!/usr/bin/env nextflow

 params.range = 100

 /*
- * A trivial Perl script producing a list of numbers pair */ process perlTask {
+ * A trivial Perl script that produces a list of number pairs */ process perlTask {
     output:
-    stdout into randNums
+    stdout

     shell:
     '''
     #!/usr/bin/env perl
     use strict;